janreges/siteone-crawler/README.md

 * `--mail-smtp-port=<port>`        SMTP port for sending emails.
 Default is `25`.
 * `--mail-smtp-user=<user>`        SMTP user, if your SMTP server requires authentication.
 * `--mail-smtp-pass=<pass>`        SMTP password, if your SMTP server requires authentication.

+#### Upload options

+`--upload`                         Enable HTML report upload to `--upload-to`.
+`--upload-to=<url>`                URL of the endpoint where to send the HTML report.
+Default value is `https://crawler.siteone.io/up`.
+`--upload-retention=<val>`         How long should the HTML report be kept in the online version?
+Values: 1h / 4h / 12h / 24h / 3d / 7d / 30d / 365d / forever.
+Default value is `30d`.
+`--upload-password=<val>`          Optional password, which must be entered (the user will be 'crawler') to display the online HTML report.
+`--upload-timeout=<int>`           Upload timeout in seconds.
+Default value is `3600`.

+If necessary, you can also use your own endpoint `--upload-to` for saving the HTML report.

+Your own endpoint need to accept a POST request, where `htmlBody` is the gzipped HTML body of the report, `retention` is the retention value, and `password` is an optional password to encrypt access to the HTML.

 #### Offline exporter options